mavens-group/mavens-group.github.io/content/_index.md

     content:
       title: Innovating for Sustainability
       text: |
-        The MAVENs, led by Dr. Rudra Banerjee within the Department of Physics and Nanotechnology at SRM Institute of Science and Technology, stands at the forefront of computational materials science, driven by a shared vision: a sustainable future through cutting-edge materials exploration.
+        The MAVENs group, based within the Department of Physics and Nanotechnology at SRM Institute of Science and Technology, is at the forefront of computational materials science research.
+Our mission is to develop innovative materials solutions for a sustainable future.

-        Our research tackles critical challenges in green energy and related domains.
-We design novel catalysts for the hydrogen evolution reaction (HER), engineer magnetocaloric materials for energy-efficient cooling, and push the boundaries of qubits materials.
+        With a focus on green energy technologies, the MAVENs team is actively engaged in the design of novel catalysts for the hydrogen evolution reaction (HER), the engineering of magnetocaloric materials for energy-efficient cooling, and the exploration of qubit materials for quantum computing applications.

-        Fuelled by a deep understanding of materials, we employ advanced research methods like density functional theory (DFT) and Monte Carlo simulations, coupled with cutting-edge high-throughput computation and machine learning.
-This integrated approach fosters groundbreaking exploration and discovery.
+        Our research methodology combines advanced computational techniques, including density functional theory (DFT) and Monte Carlo simulations, with high-throughput computing and machine learning.
+This interdisciplinary approach enables us to accelerate the discovery of promising materials and optimize their properties.

-        If you are a talented M.Sc. student in Physics, Chemistry, or Materials Science, and share our passion for innovation, we invite you to join our journey.
-Explore our open positions and contribute to shaping a sustainable future alongside our vibrant research community.
+        We invite talented MSc students with a passion for physics, chemistry, or materials science to join our dynamic research group.
+By working alongside our experienced researchers, you will have the opportunity to contribute to cutting-edge research and develop the skills necessary for a successful career in academia or industry.

+        To learn more about our research and available positions, continue to our website.
 # - block: collection
 #   content:
 #     title: Latest Preprints